 The demonstration period will last approximately six months, until early 2022.

 Depending on project results and feedback from residents, more permanent treatments – including speed bumps, concrete traffic circles and traffic diverters – may be added later as a separate project.

 Request traffic safety yard signs

-To raise awareness of traffic safety in neighborhoods, the city offers colorful neighborhood yard signs with traffic safety messages for people using our streets.
+To raise awareness of traffic safety in neighborhoods, the city offers colorful neighborhood yard signs with traffic safety messages for people using the streets.
 To obtain one of the yards signs to place near your home or along the Greenway, please request one.
 Additionally, as part of this project, the speed limit along the Greenway was reduced to 20 mph.
 To reinforce the new speed limit, the city offers “20 is Plenty” yard signs.
-If you’d like one of these, please contact John Murphy at email@example.com or 425-452-6967.
+If you’d like one of these, please contact John Murphy at firstname.lastname@example.org or 425-452-6967.

 Why a demonstration project?

 - Provides a low-cost, real-world opportunity to test a neighborhood greenway in Bellevue, and to implement improvements more rapidly and efficiently than traditional project delivery would allow.